dozingpip/nether-create/README.md

 - magma cube: crimson hyphae
 - hoglins: crimson nylium
 - Nothing spawns on warped nylium (or any other blocks that I also haven't mentioned)
-- Zombified piglins can spawn 15-100 blocks away from you, the player.
+- Zombified piglins can spawn 5-100 blocks away from you, the player.
 All other mobs can spawn 20-100 blocks away from you, the player.
 - May adjust these spawn rules more later.
 Mods shouldn't drop any non-stackable items (swords, armor, etc), if they do, notify me and I'll fix it so they don't.

 Warped/ Crimson Nylium has been modified to basically act as grass/dirt except it can't be tilled.
 So you can plant saplings and Botania flowers on Nylium.
 Bone meal on nylium still only gets you the fungi, nether roots, and etc.

-You can make more infinite lava tanks, put a bucket in a casting basin, pour a bucket's worth of lava on it via seared faucet attached to a seared melter or smeltery.

 ## Very useful, but not required
 - construction wand